vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

     workshop.training.eduk8s.io/lab-k8s-fundamentals
     workshopsession.training.eduk8s.io/lab-k8s-fundamentals-user1
     workshopenvironment.training.eduk8s.io/lab-k8s-fundamentals
-    trainingroom.training.eduk8s.io/lab-k8s-fundamentals
+    trainingportal.training.eduk8s.io/lab-k8s-fundamentals

-In addition to the original ``Workshop`` custom resource providing the definition of the workshop, and the ``TrainingRoom`` custom resource you just created, ``WorkshopEnvironment`` and ``WorkshopSession`` custom resources have also been created.
+In addition to the original ``Workshop`` custom resource providing the definition of the workshop, and the ``TrainingPortal`` custom resource you just created, ``WorkshopEnvironment`` and ``WorkshopSession`` custom resources have also been created.

 The ``WorkshopEnvironment`` custom resource sets up the environment for a workshop, including deploying any application services which need to exist and would be shared by all workshop instances.